 If you report an existing condition aggravated by working conditions or an occupational illness or disease, notify your employer as soon as you receive your official diagnosis from a licensed medical professional.

-How Do I File a Workers Compensation Claim?
+How Do You File a Workers’ Compensation Claim in Pennsylvania?

-Once you report your injury or illness to your employer, your employer will provide you with your form which is to be filled out and returned to your employer.
+Once you report your injury or illness to your employer, your employer will provide you with your claim form, which is to be filled out and returned to your employer.

 This form will request all the details of the injury or illness, so be sure to document everything along the way.

-Your employer should also provide you with a “report of injury” form, which will be submitted to the Pennsylvania State Board.
+Your employer should also provide you with a “report of injury” form, which will be submitted to the Pennsylvania State Workers’ Compensation Board.

 Once your claim is filed, it is up to the workers’ compensation insurance company to approve or deny your benefits.